 Bless your OpenCore installation

-As soon as this script runs, you’ll notice a little gear icon in your menu bar.
+- As soon as this script runs, you’ll notice a little gear icon in your menu bar.
 Once this gear icon disappears, the script has run.
-You will not see any kind of other notification/indication the script has completed cussecfully.
+You will not see any kind of other notification/indication the script has been completed successfully.

 Using Clover Configurator, unmount your EFI partition